tc39/proposal-ses/README.md

 Two realms, whether made as above by the `Realm` API or by same origin iframes, can be put in contact.
 Once in contact, they can mix their object graphs freely.
-When same origin iframes do this, the encounter an inconvenience and source of bugs we will here call _identity discontinuities_.
+When same origin iframes do this, they encounter an inconvenience and source of bugs we will here call _identity discontinuities_.
 For example if code from iframeA makes an array `arr` that it passes to code from iframeB, and iframeB tests `arr instanceof